87andrewh/WeirdAntiCheatIdeas/README.md

   Communicate with commnunity in clearly designated cheat forum.
 Get player feedback, ideas, desires.
   Act like a duck.
   How transparent should you be about features?
 Should you be totally transparent if you can?
+  How to avoid you, friends, family from being a target?
+Who would target you?

 Project management:
   Ideal anti-cheat team composition.
 Size, skills?
+  Collaborating with security team?
   How much labor to outsource to third parties.
 How deeply integrated should those systems be?
+  Beta deploy features?
+Or just internal testing to full deploy?

 Misc:
   Trust factor depenidng on linked accounts.
 Integrate with Valve's trust factor.